Tampa, Florida Paternity & Child Custody Lawyers

 A dispute over paternity is nothing short of Judgment Day for all parties involved.
 You want somebody by your side who cares about the outcome and knows how to fight for the best interest of the child.

-Scott Davis and Richard Mockler know how to approach a paternity case, whether representing the mother or the father.
+Richard Mockler and Angela Leiner know how to approach a paternity case, whether representing the mother or the father.
 We can help you protect your interests and get the achieve the results that are right for you and your child.

 If you or someone you care about is facing a paternity case, our attorneys can help find an effective strategy.
 Contact us today at (813) 331-5699 to speak with one of our experienced child custody attorneys.